Ohkthx/COSC4353/Assignment 5/Q&A.md

 Suryansh Sharma - Fixed some css with quote pricing button, and some css issues with the "city" label being beside the input box rather than above.

 Abhinav Krothapalli - I ran the code coverage for the new pricing module and adjusted the old test files as we needed to make some additional backend changes.

+Benjamin mogeni - I added more validation for update form